SwarmMind/SwarmMind-Server2/README.md

 The Server for the SwarmMind game.

 ## Getting Started
 Just clone the repository and run an `npm install`.
-Then you can build with `npm run build` and start with `npm run start`.
+Then you can build with `npm run build` and start with `npm run start` or you can just do both in one step with `npm run try`.

 ## Exchange format
 The server communicates with the client via `socket.io` events.